 Right now more than 1 billion people suffer from hunger.
 36 million people per year die of it.

 Worldwide, half of all children live in horrific poverty.
 640 million children live without adequate shelter, 400 million have no access to safe water, and 270 million have no access to health services.
 Approximately 15,000 children under age 5 die each day.

-At least 80% of humanity (more than 6 billion people) live on less than 10 U.S. Dollars per day, about half ( more than 3.5 billion people) live on less than $5, and 10% live on less than $1.90 per day.
+At least 80% of humanity (more than 6 billion people) live on less than 10 U.S. dollars per day, about half ( more than 3.5 billion people) live on less than $5, and 10% live on less than $1.90 per day.
 One fourth of humanity lives without electricity.
 774 million (more than twice the population of US) can't read.
 Just 12% of the world's population uses 85% of its water.
-As our booming population collapses the ecosystems that supply literally everything we have, the economics of supply and demand will pull additional multitudes into the clutches of poverty.
+As our booming population collapses the ecosystems that supply literally everything we have, the laws of supply and demand pull additional multitudes into the clutches of poverty.

-Humanity now consumes about 100 million metric tons of fish every year; more than four times the amount consumed per year in 1950.
+Humanity consumes about 100 million metric tons of fish every year; more than four times the amount consumed per year in 1950.
 To put the number into perspective it works out to 190 metric tons per minute, or approximately the weight of 140 mid-size passenger cars every minute.
-Some fish stocks, like Newfoundland cod that fed the world for centuries, have virtually disappeared.
+Many fish stocks, like Newfoundland cod that fed the world for centuries, have virtually disappeared.
 Most others are well on their way.